Srivathsan03/Network-Call/README.md

 # Network Call

-This is a repository of containing projects with a simpla network call and populates them in recyclerview
+This is a repository of containing projects with a simple network call and populates them in recyclerview